Are The Painters Really Insured?

 There are currently many variables when it comes to painters.
 You have the sole proprietor, who may work by him/her self, perhaps have a helper or two.
 The contractor who hires sub-contractors and sends them out to do the work.
 There’s the handyman who will come and paint a room and there is the painting contractor who has employees on payroll.

 Regardless of who you choose to do any painting, whether they are coming into your home to paint, or to your place of work, you want to be sure they are covered under WSIB.
 The Workplace Safety and Insurance Board.
 Why you ask?
 First of all it is mandatory in the industry.
 The new rules went into effect on January 1st 2013.
 The Ontario Government changed the law to expand coverage in the construction sector, to those who carry on a business in construction, including independent operators, sole proprietors, partners in partnerships and executive officers in corporations.
-It is sad that some painting contractors along with other contractors in the renovation market do their utmost to avoid paying any WSIB premiums, mainly by doing cash projects, whilst affecting others who factor in these costs when bidding on the same project.
+It is sad that some painting contractors along with other contractors in the renovation market do their utmost to avoid paying any WSIB premiums, mainly by doing cash projects, while affecting others who factor in these costs when bidding on the same project.
+This is even the case with experienced painters who never really had a real painting job for years, or “in the books” as it is referred in the industry.
 There’s no record of work, no contract, no warranty, just another project completed and a pocket full of cash.

 Is this fair that some painters work for cash?
 No, it is clearly not.
 Yet, it appears that cash deals continue to be quite common in the industry.
 When doing painting estimates, we are often asked “Can we get a better deal if we pay cash?”
 A lot of people ask this question to try and avoid paying the taxes.
 Understandable, no-one likes paying taxes.
 Unfortunately, for those who do go by the book, the taxes and WSIB are all inter-connected.
 For our painting services we collect HST.
 This is on the invoice and therefore shows and is recorded as income.
 Our employees get paid through that income.
 They log into the job each day through Tsheets, which keeps track of all projects and hours worked.
 Tsheets then integrates with QuickBooks that creates payroll for our employees.
 At the end of each month an employee earnings report is pulled up from QuickBooks and a calculation of 7.25% of the gross payroll is remitted to WSIB.
 This includes all earnings, vacation pays, stat holiday payouts and any bonuses earned.
 Remittances are due at the end of the month following the month they were earned.
 So the answer to the cash deal question would be a no for us.
 Sure you can pay, by cash, by cheque, or by credit card, whichever you prefer, but with the above costs within.